-You can find the reference diameter XR with the "select reference plane" function (see page 418).
+You can find the reference diameter XR with the "select reference plane" function (siehe Seite 425).

-- The section code SURFACE_Y with the reference diameter and spindle angle.
+- The LATERAL_Y section code with the parameters reference diameter and spindle angle.
 The section code is omitted for nested contours. - A G308 with the parameters contour name and milling depth. - A G385 with the parameters of the figure. - A G309.